 Meringues are very simple to make and they last several days, loosely wrapped, stored at room temperature.
 They're also very good filled with ice cream and drizzled with chocolate syrup if you don't have any fruit salad left over from last night.
 If you do, this fruit pavlova is a perfect dessert.

 It's time for a crock-pot recipe!
-I always try to make at least one during the week.
-It's a day I look forward to because I know dinner will be ready when I am.
+We always try to make at least one during the week.
+It's a day we look forward to because we know dinner will be ready when we are.

-And I always try to make at least one vegetarian meal a week.
+And we always try to make at least one vegetarian meal a week.
 Reserve some of the chili from this crock-pot vegetarian chili recipe for Saturday night's taco salad.

 This delicious carrot pineapple salad is a cool accompaniment to the hot and spicy chili.
 You can make it Wednesday night or in the morning before you head off to work.